Add this label to any container you want Watchtower to SKIP

 Docker Socket Proxy (Security Hardening)

 Mounting the raw Docker socket into Watchtower gives it root-equivalent access to the host.
-The Watchtower Docker socket proxy pattern limits this exposure:
+The Watchtower Docker socket proxy pattern limits this exposure.
+This is especially important in Docker Compose setups where Watchtower runs alongside application services:

 services: